rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

 }
 ```

-The unit test for generateId function was successful, and the unit test for create a record too, but somethingn went wrong when to make requests to the server at the same time, the server returns an error message *Duplicate entry 'WAREHOUSE_23060012' for key 'id'*
+The unit test for generateId function was successful, and the unit test for create a record too, but something went wrong when to make multiple requests to the server at the same time, the server returns an error message *Duplicate entry 'WAREHOUSE_23060012' for key 'id'*.

-Pada lapisan model untuk memasukkan data kedatabase adalah sebagai berikut :
+The model layer for inserting a new record into the database is as follows :

 **Warehouse_model.php**
 ```php